1998–99 Princeton Tigers men's basketball team

 The team was led by All-Ivy League first team selections Lewullis and Earl, who won the Ivy League Men's Basketball Player of the Year, as well as Ivy League Men's Basketball Rookie of the Year Chris Young.
 The team won the eleventh of twelve consecutive national statistical championships in scoring defense with a 52.7 points allowed average.
 Earl ended his Princeton career as the Ivy League's all-time three-point field goal with 281, surpassing Matt Maloney's 244.
 The total continues to be the all-time record.
 He also achieved a 90.9% free throw percentage in conference games to earn the Ivy League statistical championship.

+Schedule and results

+The team posted a 22-8 (11-3 Ivy League) record.